madman-bob/python-dataclasses-serialization/README.md

   The inverse of `dataclasses.asdict`, which deserializes a dictionary `dct` to a dataclass `cls`, using `deserialization_func` to deserialize the fields of `cls`.

+  Fields are deserialized using the type provided by the dataclass.
+  So bound generic dataclasses may be deserialized, while unbound ones may not.

 - `union_deserialization(type_, obj, deserialization_func=noop_deserialization)`

   Deserialize a `Union` `type_`, by trying each type in turn, and returning the first that does not raise a `DeserializationError`.